 If you live abroad temporarily and travel back to the U.S. frequently, you should keep your Medicare plan.
 Whenever you are in the U.S, you can get Medicare benefits.

 However, even if you have Medicare, traveling is not covered.
-A supplemental Medigap plan can help to cover medical emergencies during the first 60 days of your trip.
+A supplemental Medicare Supplement plan can help to cover medical emergencies during the first 60 days of your trip.
 Medigap Plans C, D, F, G, M, or N all offer coverage for emergencies while traveling overseas.